ayrbox/summitwealth/src/contents/other-services.md

         <li>Level 2 – Survey and Valuation</li>
         <li>Level 3 – Full Building Survey</li>
     </ul>
-    <p>Please speak to one of our expert advisers to find out which type of survey is right for you.</p>
+    <p>Please speak to us to find out which type of survey is right for you.</p>
   </div>
   <div class="col-md-5">
     <img src="images/QC1JICzA0.jpg">